 For nucleotide sequence queries: (the number of query sequences) * (the total number of sequences in selected organisms) < 135,000,000,000 / 3

 Example of result

 |1156789055||query070403||failed||4/03 12:20 2007||retry|

-'Failed' means abnormal process termination for the trouble with the server or network.
-You can retry the computation with same file and conditions.
+'Failed' means abnormal process termination by a server or network trouble.
+You can retry the computation with the same file and parameters.

-The flat list of query genes with the K numbers given by the KAAS.
+The list of query genes with the K numbers given by the KAAS.

 BRITE hierarchies (changed from "KO hierarchy")

 The hierarchical list of annotated genes, which is categorized according to the BRITE database.